ian-ross/nordic-tools/doc/platformio-zephyr.md

 had changed.
 I did that using a separate thread, using a semaphore to wake the thread up from the button callback.

 This all worked super smoothly.
-The Zephyr thread APi isn't quite like Posix threads (or FreeRTOS for that matter), but it's easy to use and pretty obvious.
+The Zephyr thread API isn't quite like Posix threads (or FreeRTOS for that matter), but it's easy to use and relatively obvious.
 I've been particularly impressed with how easy it's been to do Bluetooth stuff with Zephyr.
 The Zephyr Bluetooth API is very usable, it's easy to get going with it, but it still exposes all the details you might need to handle in more complex applications.

-# The judging criteria
+## The judging criteria

-## Installation
+### Installation

 **How easy is it to install the platform?**